Ten days' campaign: The military campaign

 On 4 August, the Dutch took the city of Antwerp.
 The flag of Brabant was taken down and the Dutch flag was hoisted.
 The Prince of Orange demanded that the flag be taken down again, because it symbolised occupation rather than a restoration of Dutch power.
-At the same time the Dutch armies split up and moved further into Belgium, defeating numerous militias and two regular Belgian armies with ease.
+At the same time the Dutch armies split up and moved further into Belgium, defeating numerous militias and two regular Belgian armies with ease, as in the Battle of Houthalen.
 The division led by Prince Bernhard of Saxe-Weimar moved upon Geel and Diest, and the Third division moved into Limburg.
 On 8 August, the Dutch defeated the Belgian Army of the Meuse near Hasselt.
-On 11 August the advance guard of the Belgian Army of the Scheldt was defeated near Boutersem.
+On 11 August, the advance guard of the Belgian Army of the Scheldt was defeated near Boutersem.
 The next day the Dutch army attacked and defeated the Belgians near Leuven.

 For the Belgians all seemed lost.
 Fearing the total disintegration of the army, Leopold called for international support on 8 August.
 Sylvain Van de Weyer was sent to attempt to solicit support from Great Britain while François Lehon was sent to France.
 Although the British government was reluctant to send troops to support Belgium, the French immediately dispatched a force without informing the other Great Powers.
 The movement of French troops into Belgium particularly worried the British, who felt that it could represent a threat to Europe's balance of power.
 The French army under Marshal Étienne Gérard crossed the border the next day.
 The Dutch had taken a risk by invading Belgium without the support of their allies: Russia had wanted to assist but was having trouble suppressing the Polish revolution, and Prussia would not risk sending troops without Russia being able to secure its western borders; now they faced a possible war with the French.
 After an intervention by the British diplomat Robert Adair, the Dutch halted their advance and a ceasefire was signed on 12 August.
 The last Dutch troops returned to the Netherlands around 20 August, whilst only Antwerp remained occupied.